 Our historic walking and driving tours are a big favorite with visitors, the most popular being our Graveyard Walks.

 They started in 2001 and continue to be a wonderful forum for education and entertainment, truly bringing history alive and into the present day.
 Each year, we feature different local “heroes” from the past, who “arise” from their resting places to talk with visitors about how they lived, what they achieved, and what it was like to live and work in and around Warrensburgh during their lifetimes.
-Each year, the Graveyard Walks are held at a different historic location in the town and are followed by a “Dinner with the Dead.”
+The Graveyard Walks are held in September at the Warrensburg Cemetery on Friday evening and Saturday afternoon and followed by “Dinner with the Dead” at a local restaurant.